gcicchelli/Gcicchelli/README.md

 Curiosity is my compass.
 Creativity is my craft.

 I am a sociologist, educator, and creator dedicated to building tools that illuminate, empower, and transform.
-With a background in research, teaching, and intuitive exploration, I craft projects that bridge insight, imagination, and innovation.
+With a background in research, teaching, and intuitive exploration, I craft projects that bridge imagination, and innovation.

 ---